nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     [log] assembling all packages...
     [success] vspk generation complete and available in "./codegen/go"

-And voila!
-You can check in the `codegen/go` directory to see the sources.
+Voilà!
+You can check the `codegen/go` directory to see the generated sources.

 ## Prepare your Go workspace

-Of course, you need [Go installed](https://golang.org/dl/) on your system and Go workspace.
+Of course, you need to have [Go installed](https://golang.org/dl/) on your system and Go workspace.

 If you are not familliar with Go, you should take a look at [this video](https://www.youtube.com/watch?v=XCsL89YtqCs) to understand workspaces a bit more in detail.

-If you are familliar, you certainly have a workspace already in place.
+Declare the `GOPATH`:

     $ export GOPATH=`pwd`

+## Install Go-Bambou and the vspk

+First, install the Go-Bambou package:

     $ go get github.com/nuagenetworks/go-bambou/bambou

-## Install Go-Bambou and the vspk

-Now copy or move the generated Monolithe source code in your workspace:
+Now copy or move the generated source code into your workspace:

     $ mkdir -p src/github.com/nuagenetworks/
     $ mv codegen/go src/github.com/nuagenetworks/go-vspk